 PICK UP A BIKE AT: 10 W. 14th Ave.
 Pkwy.
 (Denver Public Library)

 WHERE TO GO: Take a spin around Civic Center Park, with the gold-domed Colorado State Capitol Building on one side and Denver City & County Building on the other.
 Head east on 13th Ave. and view the architecturally stunning Denver Art Museum from every possible angle.
 Head south on Bannock St. to the Kirkland Museum or the Molly Brown House Museum to explore two of the city's most interesting hidden gem museums.

 DROP OFF YOUR BIKE AT: 1291 Pearl St.

 PICK UP A BIKE AT: 1416 Platte St. (REI)

 WHERE TO GO: Pedal north on the Platte River Trail and cross over the river to the Denver Skatepark, the largest free skate park in the nation.
 Then loop back south along the river.
-In two miles, you'll pass the Downtown Aquarium, the Children's Museum of Denver at Marsico Campus, Elitch Gardens Theme & Water Park, and Mile High Stadium.
+Within two miles, you'll pass the Downtown Aquarium, the Children's Museum of Denver at Marsico Campus, Elitch Gardens Theme & Water Park, and Broncos Stadium at Mile High.
 Don't miss the kayakers running the manmade chutes at Confluence Park.

 DROP OFF YOUR BIKE AT: 1416 Platte St. (REI)